-The Symposium will explore how sound, music and storytelling variously inform experiences, memories and narratives of conflict from around the globe and consider how they can be instrumental in promoting and sustaining pathways to peace.
+The event brought together scholars from sonic arts, anthropology, political science, English and theatre studies to explore how sound, music and storytelling variously inform experiences, memories and narratives of conflict from around the globe and consider how they can be instrumental in promoting and sustaining pathways to peace.

-We will examine how sonic environments, music-making and theatrical practices are reshaping embodied effects of violence and promoting healing and social change.
-The symposium will explore diverse sonic processes in conflict and post-conflict contexts and consider the challenges they present for academics and practitioners, as they each seek to influence conflict transformation in their respective practices.
+It examined how sonic environments, music-making and theatrical practices are reshaping embodied effects of violence and promoting healing and social change.
+The symposium looked at diverse sonic processes in conflict and post-conflict contexts and considered the challenges they present for academics and practitioners, as they each seek to influence conflict transformation in their respective practices.

 - A keynote address by Dr Olivier Urbain (Director of the Min-On Music Research Institute)